Generative engine optimisation

 Cache headers and the freshness budget

-Every availability response carries Cache-Control: public, max-age=15.
-AI search products should treat the 15-second window as the maximum staleness budget for any quoted availability number.
-Beyond that window, re-fetch.
+Every availability response carries Cache-Control: public, max-age=60, stale-while-revalidate=120.
+AI search products should treat the 60-second window as the maximum staleness budget for any quoted availability number; beyond it, re-fetch.
 The dispatcher is fast enough that an inline re-fetch in the answer-composition loop adds barely any noticeable latency.

 Park Graph data pipeline that supplies availability to AI search products